 At just 2.5 pounds, this 1,200 RPM tool with an ergonomic handle includes both hedger and shear attachments, so it adapts to whatever kind of shrubbery you’re trimming.
 It has a rechargeable 7.2-volt lithium-ion battery (with charger) for easy cordless operation.
 Interchangeable 4- and 6-inch blades mean you can do all sorts of grooming.

-Best hedge trimmer for topiary precision: DEWALT 20V MAX Cordless Hedge Trimmer
+Best for topiary precision: DEWALT 20V MAX Cordless Hedge Trimmer

 This trusted brand’s trimmer has a 22-inch laser-cut, hooked-tooth blade and, thanks to a high-capacity 5.0Ah lithium-ion battery, runs up to 2,800 strokes per minute.
 (Note: The battery and charger are not included.)

-Best hedge trimmer for newbies: WORX WG261 20V Power Share Cordless Hedge Trimmer
+Best for beginners: WORX WG261 20V Power Share Cordless Hedge Trimmer

 This 20-volt 22-Inch cordless hedge trimmer weighs just 5.5 pounds and is easily maneuverable in multiple directions.
 It clocks 2,600 revs per minute with minimal vibration and guarantees the flattest tops around.
 At just $85, with battery and charger included, it’s pretty reasonable too.